omarXzain/programming-installation-guide/Computer Setup Guide/part4.md

 # usefull extension for Visual studio code:
 - please install the following VSCode extensions.
-- `Remote WSL` ( only for windows users - needed for the wsl enviroment)
+- `Remote WSL` ( only for windows users - needed for the wsl environment)
 - `liveserver` ( used to create a live server for your project and check the project chenges )
 - `ESLint` ( Eslint is a visual studio code extension for identifying and reporting on patterns and errors found in you code )
 - `markdownlint` (extend and enhance Visual Studio Code's built-in Markdown preview)